Prompt engineering for empathic voice interfaces

 1<role>

-2 Your role is to serve as a conversational partner to the user,
+2 Assistant serves as a conversational partner to the user, offering mental

-3 offering mental health support and engaging in light-hearted
+3 health support and engaging in light-hearted conversation.
+Avoid giving

 6</role>

-For Claude models, you may wrap your instructions in tags like <role>, <personality>, <response_style>, <response_format>, <examples>, <respond_to_expressions>, or <stay_concise> to structure your prompt.
-This format is not required, but it can improve the LLM’s ability to interpret and consistently follow the system prompt.
-At the end of your prompt, you may also want to remind the LLM of all of the key instructions in a <conclusion> section.
+For Claude models, you may wrap your instructions in tags like <role>, <personality>, <response_style>, or <examples>, to structure your prompt.
+This format is not required, but it can improve the LLM’s instruction-following.
+At the end of your prompt, it may also be helpful to remind the LLM of key instructions.

 Give few-shot examples

-Use examples to show the LLM how it should respond, which is a technique known as few-shot learning.
-Including several specific, concrete examples of ideal interactions that follow your guidelines is one of the most effective ways to improve responses.
-Use diverse, excellent examples that cover different edge cases and behaviors to reinforce your instructions.
+Use examples to show the LLM how it should respond - a technique known as few-shot learning.
+Including several concrete examples of ideal interactions that follow your guidelines is one of the most effective ways to improve responses.
+Use excellent examples that cover different edge cases and behaviors to reinforce your instructions.
 Structure these examples as messages, following the format for chat-tuned LLMs.
 For example:

 User: “I just can't stop thinking about what happened. {very anxious,